 Ingredients and Processing I Prefer to Use

 The nut ingredients in this recipe make these bars an advanced food for those on healing diets such as SCD, UMass IBD-AID, GAPS, or PALEO.
 For this very reason, I recommend using these instructions to properly prepare nut and seed ingredients whenever possible to make such more easily digestible.
 But if you don’t do this step, no worries since the notes section of the recipe provides alternate instructions for toasting those nuts!
-The recipe is not SCD/GAPS legal due to the cocoa, but it is in accordance with UMass version of SCD which is called IBD-AID, PALEO and also FODMAP friendly if maple syrup is substituted for the dates; details are broken out below the recipe for those interested.
+The recipe is not SCD/GAPS legal due to the cocoa, but it is in accordance with The PRODUCE Study (a modified version of SCD), the UMass version of SCD which is called IBD-AID, PALEO and also FODMAP friendly if maple syrup is substituted for the dates; details are broken out below the recipe for those interested.

 Other whole food ingredients and processing instructions contained within the recipe, that you may never have seen, include: